Arctodus: Genetic diversity

 Several mitochondrial DNA studies suggest Arctodus simus had a notably low level of genetic diversity, comparable with solitary & wide-ranging carnivorans such lynx and puma, or species with recent bottlenecks.
-The lack of mitochondrial endemism demonstrated in a landmark 2025 study demonstrated that A. simus lived in a single interconnected population and was wide-ranging, which may be linked with its morphological adaptations towards long-distance travel.
-Like other fauna endemic to the pre-Pleistocene Americas, A. simus maintained genetic connectivity between its eastern Beringian population and populations south of the ice sheets until the isolation of Beringia during the Last Glacial Maximum, with four distinct lineages across five haplotypes intermingled with eastern Beringian specimens.
+A landmark 2025 study demonstrated that A. simus lived in a single interconnected population and was wide-ranging, which may be linked with its morphological adaptations towards long-distance travel.
+A. simus lacked mitochondrial endemism, and like other fauna endemic to the pre-Pleistocene Americas, A. simus maintained genetic connectivity between its eastern Beringian population and populations south of the ice sheets until the isolation of Beringia during the Last Glacial Maximum, with four distinct lineages across five haplotypes intermingled with eastern Beringian specimens.
 The last common ancestor between Beringian and southern populations was 31,500 BP.

 While suggested by Kurtén in the past, there is no evidence for subspecies in A. simus, such as distinctive genetic diversity or phylogeographic structure.
 The last common ancestor between all specimens from the 2025 study was the Middle Pleistocene (209,100 BP); however, all specimens which postdate 100,000 BP have a last common ancestor was in the Late Pleistocene (73,600 BP).
 However, this does not entirely preclude genetic diversity in Arctodus simus, with genetic samples from Chiquihuite Cave, Zacatecas possibly indicating a deep divergence with other specimens of A. simus.
-A sample from the Channel islands have been studied but its relatedness is unknown.
+A sample from the Channel islands has been studied but its relatedness is unknown.

 A 2020 analysis of the genetic history of three A. simus individuals from the Yukon suggests an extended history of small effective population size.
 A steady decline of the breeding population around 1 Mya (from about 16,500 individuals to 4,000 individuals) was halted by a slight increase in numbers 60,000 BP (7,500 individuals).
 This was followed by a decrease around 48,000 BP (correlated with expanding Yukon forests circa the MIS 3 interstadial), which continued until the local extinction of Beringian A. simus by near 23,000 BP during the last glacial maximum.